Canberra Brave: Club facilities

-CBR Brave train and play home matches in the AIHL at the iconic Phillip Ice Skating Centre that is known as the Brave Cave on match-days.
+For their 'CBR' years the Brave would train & play at the iconic Phillip Ice Skating Centre that was known as the Brave Cave on match-days.
+Being the only year-round ice rink currently in Canberra the team typically train at Philip in the pre-season before the temporary AIS ice is made.
 The ice rink has a spectator capacity of around one thousand with both seating and standing room utilised.
 The players enter and exit the ice rink in amongst the crowd giving the fans a unique opportunity to get close to their sporting idols.
 Nets are used around the rink to stop ice pucks with no plexi-glass installed.
 There is a bar located on a mezzanine level to the near end of the rink closest to the entry and exit doors.
 In the first season, The Brave sold out all home matches at the Brave Cave with fans lined up outside in the Canberra winter cold for up to an hour for entry.

 On 16 August 2014, ACT Sports Minister, Shane Rattenbury, formally rejected a proposal to build a brand new ice rink attached to the new swimming complex planned for the Molonglo Valley in Canberra's south.
 Mr Rattenbury's reasons for his decision came from a feasibility study into the proposal ruling out the investment into a second ice rink for a city due to the population size of Canberra at this time.
 Instead the minister proposed further review of what can be done to upgrade the current privately owned Phillip Ice Centre facility.
 Brave co-director, Warren Apps, responded to the news on the ACT Grandstand radio program on 666 ABC Canberra by further expressing the need for new investment due to the demand on the current facility now exceeding its capacity.
 With the CBR Brave struggling to secure enough training time on the ice at Phillip due to all the other sporting and recreational commitments on the facility.